wgsl-tooling-wg/wesl-spec/ModulesInterfaces.md

 This means that given a module signature and a module, the following should hold after the canonicalisation step:

 - all types declared in the module signature should be present either as an alias or a struct declaration.
 - all submodules declared in the signature should be present and be structurally a superset of the specified submodule type
 - all functions should be present and have the same type and number of arguments as well as the same return type.
 - all constants, overrides and vars should be present and have the same types.
 - each of these respective elements should have identical attributes values present.
-- additional symbols are ignored and should be treated as private after assignment or declaration.
+- additional symbols in the module are ignored by the typechecker and should be treated as private after assignment or declaration.

 ## Drawbacks